zcebeci/fcvalid/README.md

 ```

 ## Load the package into R working space
-After you installed the package `fcvalid` run the command below in the R working space.
+After you installed the package `fcvalid`, run the following command in order to load it to R working space.

 ```{r}
 library(fcvalid)
 ```

 ## Help for the package
-To get help about the use of package `fcvalid` run help in R as follows:
+To get help about the use of functions included in the package `fcvalid`, run `help` in R as seen in the following code chunk.

 ```{r}
 help(package="fcvalid")